vyshnav-vinod/getodo/README.md

 If there comes a circumstance where you need to ignore some other directories/files or add new filetypes you can use the `--override_config` flag along with the other flags.
 This will not load the configs from `.getodo_config.toml` and only use the arguments passed.

+## Contributing

+All contributions are welcome.
+You can submit a issue/bug or request for a feature or ask for help in the [issues](https://github.com/vyshnav-vinod/getodo/issues) tab.

+If you like to add a new feature or fix a bug, please checkout [CONTRIBUTING]() guidelines.